Logo

 Valtteri Bottas took pole position at the season-opening Austrian Grand Prix and led the race from start to finish.

-Valtteri Bottas was able to recover to third place by the end of the Grand Prix but lost the lead of the championship to Hamilton.
+Valtteri Bottas was able to recover to third place by the end of the Grand Prix but lost the lead of the championship to race-winner Hamilton.

 Valtteri Bottas ran closely behind Hamilton for most of the race but fell back in the closing laps before suffering a tyre failure with four laps remaining.